astros3x/astri-hider/README.md

 ## 🗒️ Features
-* Hide a message: Hide a message in a .jpg file without actually change the image.
+* Hide a message: Hide a message in a .jpg file without actually changing the image.
 ```
 message = str(("message")).encode()
 f = open("file.jpeg","ab")